Outcome Indicator Framework

 Future development

-Currently, some indicators are not yet available to report, and further research is required to determine the most suitable data and methods for analysis.
-We expect additional indicators to be reported in 2024 and subsequent years.
+Currently, some indicators are not yet available to report their full intended scope, and further research is required to determine the most suitable data and methods for analysis.
+We expect additional indicator data to be reported in future updates.

 The technologies for monitoring and assessing change in the environment are advancing rapidly and offer new cost-effective methods (for example, Earth Observations, DNA methods, citizen science / mobile apps and new sensor technologies).
 We will look to update indicators to reflect these developments when appropriate but will ensure the environmental parameters used for reporting indicators are consistent and so retain the trend time-series where possible.

 The Outcome Indicator Framework will be kept under regular review so that it continues to be relevant and provide the best and most cost-effective ways of assessing progress.
-In 2023, the Environmental Improvement Plan was published as an update to the 25 Year Environment Plan.
+In 2023, the Environmental Improvement Plan (EIP23) was published as an update to the 25 Year Environment Plan.
 The Outcome Indicator Framework was custom-designed to describe environmental change as relevant to the 10 overarching goals of government’s inaugural 25 Year Environment Plan.
-EIP23 constitutes a refreshed update to the 25 Year Environment Plan and the continuation of the original 10 goals means the OIF remains an authoritative depiction of how the environment is changing.
-The OIF has always been intended to remain dynamic to best capitalise on new data opportunities and will undergo its first formal review in 2024, which will also consider ongoing alignment with new fine-grain EIP23 policy detail and statutory environment act targets.
+EIP23 constitutes a refreshed update to the 25 Year Environment Plan and the continuation of the original 10 goals means the Outcome Indicator Framework remains an authoritative depiction of how the environment is changing.
+The Outcome Indicator Framework has always been intended to remain dynamic to best capitalise on new data opportunities and will be regularly reviewed for optimisation, which will also consider ongoing alignment with new fine-grain EIP23 policy detail and statutory environment act targets.

-Further research into potential assessment approaches is ongoing, considering appropriate statistical techniques and timeframes, in future years, this may focus on the indicator headlines and their corresponding indicators.
+Further research into new potential assessment approaches is ongoing to build on the initial assessment of change analyses introduced in 2022.
+This work will consider appropriate statistical techniques and timeframes, and in future years, it may focus on the indicator headlines and their corresponding indicators.
 Where possible, a baseline near to 2018 (to align with the publication of the 25 Year Environment Plan) will be used as a reference point to assess change.
 Longer-term (historic) trends will also be presented for comparison where these data are available.
 Where suitable time-series are available, we will also assess medium-term and short-term trends.